What Does Elder Abuse Look Like?

 If you believe your loved one is being treated inappropriately, get them out of the situation as soon as possible and then contact a Florida elder abuse lawyer to help you litigate your case.

 At Lytal, Reiter, Smith, Ivey & Fronrath, we do everything we can to make complicated legal issues as simple as possible.
 We offer several options for learning more about Florida elder abuse claims.
 All of our contact information can be found HERE.
 You can also use the Live Chat on our Home Page to ask any questions or discuss any concerns you may have with one of our knowledgeable representatives.
-To speak to someone by phone, call our toll-free number 1800-654-2024.
+To speak to someone by phone, call our number (561) 655-1990.